ibm-watson-data-lab/crime-demos/README.md

 # Overview: crime-demos

-Crime demos is an IBM Bluemix app that demonstrates some of the things you can do with the open crime data we publish in a [world-readable Cloudant database](https://opendata.cloudant.com/crimes).
-There's also a [documented public API](https://opendata.mybluemix.net/static/crimes.html) for accessing the data programmically.
+Crime demos is collection of apps that demonstrate some of the things you can do with the open crime data we publish in a [world-readable Cloudant database](https://opendata.cloudant.com/crimes).
+There's also a [documented public API](https://opendata.mybluemix.net/static/crimes.html) for accessing the data programmatically.

 ## How it works